 We’ve all heard of abandoned places in various destinations around the world.
-Abandoned hospitals, insane asylums, haunted houses… but have you ever heard of an abandoned waterpark?
+Abandoned castles, hospitals, insane asylums, churches, haunted houses… but have you ever heard of an abandoned waterpark?

 And after hearing about and seeing it on a few friends’ snapchat stories, I knew I had to check it out.

 Located smack-dab in the middle of Hue, Vietnam, the waterpark opened in 2004 and pretty much immediately failed.

 Not sure why or how, considering how freakin’ hot Vietnam is and I wanted to jump in the pool even though the water was disgusting, but people just didn’t catch onto the idea of it.

 And one day in Hue, I was that odd backpacker exploring the abandoned Ho Thuy Tien waterpark.

 After hopping on the back of a motorbike with some friends, we made our way to the general location of the waterpark… unsure if we were going to find it or not.

 Fed up with wandering around the place looking lost, we asked a few locals and they pointed us in the right direction.

-A once flourishing three-story aquarium, it now looks like a crashed spaceship; with empty, broken fishtanks and chunks of sparkling glass spewing across the floor, it’s quite a sight to behold.
+A once flourishing three-story aquarium, it now looks like a crashed spaceship; with empty, broken fish tanks and chunks of sparkling glass spewing across the floor, it’s quite a sight to behold.